The spectacular Geysir Geothermal Area - Strokkur and all the other Hot Springs

-Geysir geothermal area in the dusk - Strokkur erupting and Blesi sleeping
+Geysir geothermal area in the dusk - the Strokkur bubble bursting

 Icelandic folklore is filled with stories about trolls and elves in Iceland and in many places in Iceland you will find petrified trolls, who didn't reach their cave and got turned into stone by the first rays of the sun.

-By the Geysir troll in the summer of 2020
+By the Geysir troll Bergþór í Bláfelli in its old location

 The wrestling statue and the brand-new hotel, the photo was taken in 2019